The Yuri’s Night Guide to Promotion and Press Outreach

 Dos and Don’ts

-Don’t forget to follow up with reporters who cover your event.
-Thank them and promise to get in touch early as you plan for for Yuri’s Night 2015.
+- Don’t forget to follow up with reporters who cover your event.
+Thank them and promise to get in touch early as you plan for your next Yuri’s Night.

 Even if you’re on a shoestring budget, there’s still plenty you can do to tell the world (or at least your city) about Yuri’s Night.
 If you have any questions about promoting your Yuri’s Night event or have information that you’d like to send to Yuri’s Night’s thousands of social media followers, email our Media Team Chair.